diggosilva/CPFCNPJTools/README.md

 ## Functionalities

 - [x] CPF Validation: Check if a CPF number is valid, following the rules of the Federal Revenue Service.
 - [x] CNPJ Validation: Check if a CNPJ number is valid, according to tax rules.
+- [x] CNPJ Alphanumeric Validation: Check if a CNPJ Alphanumeric is valid, according to tax rules.
-- [x] Fictitious CPF generation: Generate a valid CPF number randomly.
+- [x] Fake CPF generation: Generate a valid CPF number randomly.
-- [x] Fictitious CNPJ generation: Generate a valid CNPJ number randomly.
+- [x] Fake CNPJ generation: Generate a valid CNPJ number randomly.
+- [x] Fake CNPJ Alphanumeric generation: Generate a valid CNPJ Alphanumeric randomly.

 ## Instalation with Cocoapods